raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

 compress or expand certain parts of the axis non-linearly, e.g. suppress weekends or compress far away points with a logarithm or some other means.
 When Flot draws the plot, each value is first put through the transform function.
-Here's an example, the x axis can be turned into a natural logarithm axis with the following code:
+Here's an gfcz, the x axis can be turned into a natural logarithm axis with the following code:

 ```js